OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_900.md

 ![](images/common/open_terminal.png)

--   From the Terminal window in the VNC Console, navigate to the Reset directory under ~/OGG181_WHKSHP.
+-       From the Terminal window in the VNC Console, navigate to the Lab9 directory under ~/OGG181_WHKSHP.

-        $ cd ~/OGG181_WHKSHP/Reset
+                $ cd ~/OGG181_WHKSHP/Lab9

 -       Run the **clone_pdb_reset.sh** script.
 This script drops the source and target PDBs.

-        [oracle@OGG181DB183 Reset]$ ./clone_pdb_reset.sh
+                [oracle@OGG181DB183 Lab9]$ ./clone_pdb_reset.sh

--   Run the **clone_pdb_181.sh** script.
-This script recreates the source by cloning a base PDB.

-       [oracle@OGG181DB183 Reset]$ ./clone_pdb_181.sh

--   Run the **clone_pdb_182.sh** script.
+-       Run the **clone_pdb.sh** script.
 This script recreates the target by cloning the source PDB.

-        [oracle@OGG181DB183 Reset]$ ./clone_pdb_182.sh
+                [oracle@OGG181DB183 Lab9]$ ./clone_pdb.sh

 ### **STEP 2**: Add Supplimental Logging to the source database.

--       From the Terminal window in the VNC Console, navigate to the Lab9 directory under ~/OGG181_WHKSHP.

-        $ cd ~/OGG181_WHKSHP/Lab9

--       From here you will run the script to add transactional data (trandata) to the schema which we want to replicate.
+From here you will run the script to add transactional data (trandata) to the schema which we want to replicate.
 In order to do this, you will need to run the add_SchemaTrandata.sh script.
-To run this script, you need to execute the following at the command line:
+To run this script, you need to execute the following at the command line:  $ ./add_SchemaTrandata.sh Welcome1 16001

+-       From the same Terminal window in the VNC Console run script **add_SchemaTrandata.sh** as follows:

-        $ ./add_SchemaTrandata.sh Welcome1 16001
+                [oracle@OGG181DB183 Lab9]$./add_SchemaTrandata.sh Welcome1 16001

 Once the script is executed, you will see a statement saying that the “schematrandata” has been added to the setup.